-This Certificate II in Engineering Studies aims to provide secondary school students with pre-employment training and pathways into the engineering manufacturing or related industries and entry into the wider engineering industry.
+This Certificate II in Engineering Studies (fabrication stream) provides secondary school students pre-employment training and pathways into the engineering, manufacturing and related industries.

 It will provide you with competencies in a range of engineering skills such as welding, basic machining, fabrication and use of hand and power tools.

-This is a VET Delivered to Secondary Students course (previously VETiS) and can only be completed as part of your VCE or VCAL program.
+This is a VET Delivered to Secondary Students course (previously VETiS) and can only be completed as part of your VCE/VET program.

 | Code || Name |